asyrul21/jsoncrypt-db/README.md

 - _entity_ : Registered entity name.
 Please use the `DB.getEntities()` method to avoid spelling mistakes.

-- _data_ : A list/array with wew data objects to be added/created for that entity.
+- _data_ : A list/array with new data objects to be added/created for that entity.

 Returns: Updated array of data for that entity.